 Know Your Family History

 Colorectal cancer tends run in families because of its genetic components.
-If more than one close relative has developed colon cancer before age 60, you may be at increased risk.
+If more than 1 close relative has developed colon cancer before age 60, you may be at increased risk.
 You may also be at risk if anyone in your family has been diagnosed with familial adenomatous polyposis (FAP) or Lynch syndrome.

 If you have a strong family history of the disease, your doctor may recommend that you have an early colonoscopy.
 Depending on the results, you may need to have testing on a more frequent basis.

 Manage Polyps with Regular Screening

 Some people are more likely to develop polyps.
 Not all polyps will turn into cancer, but it is important to have a screening and treatment plans in those with history of polyps.
 The removal of the polyps significantly reduces the risk of colon cancer.